-An important step of network virtualization is to establish virtual networks (VN) above substrate networks (SN).
+An important step of network virtualization is to establish VNs above SNs.
 This is referred as virtual network embedding (VNE).
 The VNE problem aims to find a mapping from the VN to SN in a way that objectives (e.g. cost) are optimized and constraints (e.g. bandwidth) are satisfied.